jordanjmiller/React-Redux-App/README.md

 Need to dos: deploy to zeit
-write doc and comments explaining what has been done/how/why add about page that includes doc (also react router)
+write doc and comments explaining what has been done/how/why add about page that includes doc and link to repo (also react router) save all images to localstorage to cut down on slamming the API

 ideas:
 Generation checkboxes-